buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionControlElement.md

 The key distinction between _IfcDistributionFlowElement_ and _IfcDistributionControlElement_ is whether it is internal or external to the flow system, respectively.
 For example, the distinction between _IfcFlowMeter_ (subtype of _IfcDistributionFlowElement_ measuring a flow quantity) and _IfcFlowInstrument_ (subtype of _IfcDistributionControlElement_ measuring a flow quality), is based on this principal.
 A physical device that connects within the flow system in which it measures (having inlet/outlet pipes for the measured substance) follows the _IfcDistributionFlowElement_ hierarchy (and therefore _IfcFlowMeter_ which measures the flow internally).
 Otherwise, if it monitors/controls but does not connect inline within the flow system (it is external or is a component of another device), then it follows the _IfcDistributionControlElement_ hierarchy (and therefore _IfcFlowInstrument_ which may display various attributes through connected sensors).

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute _ControlElementId_ attribute deleted; replaced by classification usage.
+> IFC4 CHANGE  Attribute _ControlElementId_ attribute deleted; replaced by classification usage.
 Ports are now primarily defined using _IfcRelNests_ to enable definition of ports at type definitions (both forward and backward compatible), provide a logical order, and reduce the number of relationship objects needed.
 The relationship _IfcRelConnectsPortToElement_ is still supported, however is now specific to dynamically connected ports.

 ## Attributes